 Comparing error and correct responses.
-According to reinforcement learning models, the relative brain response evoked by positive and negative feedback provides an index the effectiveness of learning in a given condition. for each combination of stimulus (target, nontarget) and cue (familiar, novel)In the DLPFC and IPL, for targets the error–correct signal diverged strongly from zero, but did not differ according to whether the cues were familiar (full lines) or novel (dashed lines) (time x cues interaction for targets: DLPFC, p = 0.; IPL p = 0.), although this effect did reach significance in the RLPFC (F(5,83) = 2., p < 0.0).
-However, for non-targets, the error-correct signal diverged strongly from zero for familiar but not for novel cues (time x cues interaction for nontargets: DLPFC, F() = , p < 0.0001; IPL, F(4,7) = p < 0.00; RLPFC, F(4,74) = 5., p < 0.0001).
+According to reinforcement learning models, the relative brain response evoked by positive and negative feedback provides an index the effectiveness of learning in a given condition.
+The analysis above allowed us to explicitly compare the BOLD response for error and correct trials for each combination of stimulus (target, nontarget) and cue (familiar, novel) (Fig. 4c).
+In the DLPFC and IPL, for targets the error–correct signal diverged strongly from zero, but did not differ according to whether the cues were familiar (full lines) or novel (dashed lines) (time x cues interaction for targets: DLPFC, p = 0.41; IPL p = 0.08), although this effect did reach significance in the RLPFC (F(5,83) = 2.8, p < 0.03).
+However, for non-targets, the error-correct signal diverged strongly from zero for familiar but not for novel cues (time x cues interaction for nontargets: DLPFC, F(5,81) = 7.3, p < 0.0001; IPL, F(4,72) = 4.3, p < 0.003; RLPFC, F(4,74) = 5.9, p < 0.0001).
 Of note, maximal differences were observed in the later of the two time-windows, consistent with an effect driven by the feedback.
 In other words, for each of these regions, neural signals accompanying learning from targets were equally strong for familiar and novel cues, but neural signals indexing learning from nontargets were stronger for familiar than novel cues.
 This is consistent with the finding from behaviour that learning from nontargets is specifically dampened when the cues are novel and capacity is stretched to the limit.

 DISCUSSION